rdmtc/node-red-contrib-ccu/README.md

 [Node-RED](https://nodered.org/).
 Homematic is a series of smart home automation hardware from the manufacturer [eQ-3](http://www.eq-3.de/), popular especially in Germany.

+**⚠️ node-red-contrib-ccu >= 3.0 needs Node-RED >= 1.0.** If you're still on Node-RED 0.20 or lower you should use the latest 2.x version of node-red-contrib-ccu.

 For the communication with the CCU both RPC and ReGaHSS remote script are used.
 It's possible to connect to multiple CCUs from one Node-RED instance.
 RPC setValue calls can be comfortably complemented with ON_TIME and RAMP_TIME values and special nodes ease the control of displays and mp3 actuators.
 RPC events can be filtered comprehensively (even